-By: /s/ GLENN A. EISENBERG Glenn A. Eisenberg Chief Financial Officer February 27, 2017
+By: /s/ GLENN A. EISENBERG

+Glenn A. Eisenberg

+Chief Financial Officer

+February 27, 2017

-A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to Laboratory Corporation of America Holdings and will be retained by Laboratory Corporation of America Holdings and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to Laboratory Corporation of America Holdings and furnished to the Securities and Exchange Commission or its staff upon request.